Wartski: Present-day

-Wartski is owned by Nicholas Snowman, son of Kenneth and great-grandson of Morris Wartski.
+The firm remains in the Wartski family.
+It is owned by Hector Snowman, son of Nicholas, grandson of Kenneth and great-great-grandson of Morris Wartski.
 Katherine Purcell and Kieran McCarthy are joint managing directors of the company.
-Katherine Purcell is a Fellow of the Society of Antiquaries, Vice-chairman of the Society of Jewellery Historians and a Liveryman of the Goldsmiths’ Company.
+Katherine Purcell is a Fellow of the Society of Antiquaries, Chairman of the Society of Jewellery Historians and a Liveryman of the Goldsmiths’ Company.
 Her speciality is French nineteenth-century jewellery and she has written articles on various subjects including the Parisian firm of jewellers Falize, the master of Art Nouveau René Lalique, and on the influence of Japanese works of art on Western jewellery and goldsmiths’ work.
 She authored the definitive study Falize: A Dynasty of Jewellers (1999) and translated into English Henri Vever’s French Jewellery of the Nineteenth Century (2001).
 Amongst the exhibitions she has curated for Wartski are ‘Fabergé and the Russian Jewellers’ (2006), ‘Japonisme: From Falize to Fabergé’ (2011) and ‘Fabergé – A Private Collection’ (2012).

 Kieran McCarthy is a Freeman of the Worshipful Company of Goldsmiths, a Fellow of the Society of Antiquaries and a Fellow of the Gemmological Association.
 He is a member of the advisory board of the Fabergé Museum in St Petersburg.
 In 2014, he revealed the existence of the lost Third Imperial Fabergé Easter Egg and exhibited it for the first time in 112 years.
 Kieran has published widely and authored Fabergé in London (2017), an in-depth study of Fabergé’s London branch and its customers.
-His research led to him curating 'Fabergé in London: Romance to Revolution', an exhibition devoted to the subject at the Victoria and Albert Museum, November 2021 to May 2022.
+His research led to him curating 'Fabergé in London: Romance to Revolution', the sell-out exhibition devoted to the subject at the Victoria and Albert Museum, November 2021 to May 2022.

 Thomas Holman is the other director working at the firm.
 Geoffrey Munn was a previous managing director.

 In 2011, Wartski made the ring for the wedding of Prince William and Catherine Middleton.
 The ring was fashioned from a piece of Welsh gold given to Prince William by Queen Elizabeth II.
-In 2005, Wartski made the wedding rings for Prince Charles and Camilla, Duchess of Cornwall.
+Previously in 2005, Wartski made the wedding rings for the Wedding of Prince Charles and Camilla Parker Bowles.

-Wartski were sole sponsors of 'Bejewelled Treasures', an exhibition of Indian and Indian-influenced jewellery from The Al Thani Collection staged at the Victoria and Albert Museum from November 2015 to March 2016.
+Wartski were the sole sponsor of 'Bejewelled Treasures', an exhibition of Indian and Indian-influenced jewellery from The Al Thani Collection staged at the Victoria and Albert Museum from November 2015 to March 2016.

 In July 2018 Wartski sponsored the book Designers & Jewellery 1850–1940: Jewellery & Metalwork from the Fitzwilliam Museum by Helen Ritchie which accompanied an exhibition of the same name held at the Museum.

 An exhibition of engraved gems entitled ‘Multum in Parvo’ (a Latin motto which translates as 'much in little'), was staged at Wartski in October 2019.
 Curated by Thomas Homan, it included works by the most notable gem engravers of the 18th and 19th centuries and several gems from the fabled collection of George Spencer, 4th Duke of Marlborough and Classical antiquity.
 A collector queued day and night outside the shop over the weekend before it opened in order to be the first to view the show.